bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 it&apos;s showing it&apos;ll hide it.
 Over here again, I&apos;m going to just add toggle box.
 It&apos;s this link here.
 It&apos;s this link up here, toggle box.
-Then down here we&apos;re going to do box and instead of show, we&apos;re going to do **toggle** like that.
+Then down here we&apos;re going to do box and instead of show, we&apos;re going to do <b>toggle</b> like that.
 Remember toggle is a helper function that allows us to do both hiding and showing and we&apos;ve seen that before.
 But now we can use it with the effects library and do some animation with it.